easy-software-ufal/catalog-test-smells/docs/source/Issues in test steps/Issues in setup/Badly Used Fixture.rst

 ^^^^^
 Definitions:

-* A Badly Used Fixture is a xture that is not fully used by the tests in the test-suite.
+* A Badly Used Fixture is a fixture that is not fully used by the tests in the test-suite.

 Code Example::